 In spite of this inauspicious experience the clergyman and his wife duly moved into the house, only to be troubled by a series of chilling incidents.
 In the first of these a housemaid was going up one night to prepare the rooms for her master and mistress when she encountered a figure on the shadowy stairs.
 At first she assumed that the figure was one of her fellow servants, but all of a sudden it disappeared, the effect of which so terrified her that ran down into the kitchen, where she became hysterical.

 The third incident was by far the most frightening.
-One night the good couple were in their separate dressing-rooms when the clergyman was startled by a loud thud.
-It was a truly appalling sound, as if a heavy body had been thrown, or had violently fallen, against his door.
-He and his wife tried to find out what might have caused it, they found nothing.
+One night the good couple were in their separate dressing rooms when the clergyman was startled by a loud thud.
+It was a truly appalling sound, as if a heavy body had been thrown or had violently fallen against his door.
+Although he and his wife tried to find out what might have caused it, they found nothing.

 And from then on the same happened every night — two or three blows, sometimes loud, sometimes faint — until the clergyman realised that his poor wife could take no more.
-He summoned her doctor, who gave orders that she be taken at once to a hotel, and return home only during the day.
-She was in a state of acute anxiety, and there was nothing for it but to give up the house, along with its furniture and decorations, and by doing so to incur considerable financial loss.
+He summoned her doctor, who gave orders that she be taken at once to a hotel and return home only during the day.
+She was in a state of acute anxiety, and there was nothing for it but to give up the house along with its furniture and decorations and by doing so to incur considerable financial loss.

-After five days of exile in the hotel, the clergyman’s wife wrote a letter to “Examiner”, giving a detailed account of her upsetting experiences.
+After five days of exile in the hotel, the clergyman’s wife wrote a letter to ‘Examiner’, giving a detailed account of her upsetting experiences.
 She was at pains to avoid the impression that she had made it all up, asserting that she and her husband were

 neither superstitious, spiritualists, nor easily alarmed.